MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/quick-start/android/index.md

 1. Select the **Actions → Download sample** option.
 Download the "Hello World" **Java** adapter sample.

-    > If Maven and MobileFirst Developer CLI are not installed, follow the on-screen **Set up your development environment** instructions.
+    > If Maven and MobileFirst CLI are not installed, follow the on-screen **Set up your development environment** instructions.

 2. From a **Command-line** window, navigate to the adapter's Maven project root folder and run the command: